countingpigeons/countingpigeons.github.io/README.md

 ### Winning Solitaire Decks
   - **Type:** Machine Learning / Jupyter Notebook
-  - **Description:** An independent project from a personal curiosity using Tensorflow deep models trained on various features over 10K decks of cards tagged whether they won at solitaire in a self-written simulator (below).
-Found no statistically-significant difference between winning and losing decks and thus couldn't generalize features in a shuffled deck of cards that lead toward a win in solitaire.
+  - **Description:** An independent project from a personal curiosity using Tensorflow deep models trained on various features over 10K decks of cards which won or lost at solitaire in a self-written simulator (below).
+Found no statistically-significant difference between winning and losing decks and thus couldn't generalize features in shuffled decks of cards that tend to win in solitaire (e.g. how balanced are the colors or values across the deck etc...).
   - **Skills:** Pandas, Numpy, Tensorflow, AdaBoost Regression, Seaborn, Matplotlib Object Model
   - **Link:** [Kaggle](https://www.kaggle.com/countingpigeons/predicting-winning-solitaire-decks)
   - **Custom Visualizations:**